whytestalyon/LayeredGraph/README.md

             ranking genes from phenotypic information.
 This License and Terms of Use outlines the terms and conditions under which User may use PyxisMap.
 By using PyxisMap, User acknowledges and agrees to be bound by This License and Terms of Use.
 PyxisMap may be used for non-commercial, research purposes only.
-Please refer to the 'About' section of the PyxisMap UI for information on the licence, or access it directly [here](/templates/PYXISMAP%20LICENSE%20AND%20TERMS%20OF%20USE.html) or download it from [here](/static/license/PYXISMAP%20LICENSE%20AND%20TERMS%20OF%20USE.docx).
+Please refer to the 'About' section of the PyxisMap UI for information on the licence, or access it directly [here](/LICENSE).